Data Table

 {% hint style="warning" %}

 This step is critical for making **inline editing functional**.
-As you enhance your data table with inline editing, always include a save interaction to capture and persist user modifications seamlessly. 👇
+Always include a save interaction to capture and persist user modifications. 👇

 {% endhint %}